What Is Framing

 Framing is a catching technique where the catcher manipulates the mitt to make balls appear as strikes.
 Since umpire calls depend on human eyesight, it has long been empirically known that mitt position and movement at the moment of catching influence calls.
 However, quantitative evaluation of this skill only began in the 2010s.
 In MLB, the introduction of PITCHf/x and Statcast enabled comparison of actual pitch trajectories with umpire calls, clearly revealing differences in framing ability among catchers.
 Elite framing catchers can 'earn' 15-20 extra strikes per year, equivalent in value to approximately two home runs.
 In NPB, TrackMan installation has progressed, and serious quantification of framing began in the 2020s.

-Current State of Framing Evaluation in NPB
+Framing Evaluation in NPB as of the 2020s

 Since around 2019, TrackMan has been installed in all NPB stadiums, enabling accumulation of pitch data.
 This allows compilation of umpire call rates on borderline pitches by catcher.
 Progressive teams have begun incorporating this data into catcher evaluations.
 SoftBank's Takuya Kai is known as one of the catchers with high framing ability.
 His catching is praised for 'minimal mitt movement,' with high strike call rates on borderline pitches.
 However, NPB framing evaluation still faces challenges.
 Large individual differences in umpire strike zones and environmental variations between stadiums make analysis less precise than in MLB.
 Additionally, overemphasis on framing risks alienating umpires if catchers obviously pull the mitt after catching.